dkeum/CV_posture_eye_tracker/README.md

 # Caveats:

-(1) does not support other webcams at this moments, only main camera (2) not widely tested and in development stage
+(1) does not support other webcams at this moments, only main camera <br />
+(2) not widely tested and in development stage